-Media liability insurance is protection for anyone in the media industry who produces and disseminates content, from publishers, bloggers, authors, and even to movie producers.
+Media liability insurance is protection for anyone in the media industry who produces and disseminates content.
+This can include publishers, bloggers, authors, and even movie producers.
+Why is a media liability policy so important?
 You need to be able to conduct your business without the fear of liability claims being filed against you.

 What Is Media Liability Insurance?

-Media liability is a specialized type of professional liability insurance (also referred to as errors and omissions insurance, E&O insurance, or media perils coverage).
-This insurance policy protects individuals and businesses who create and distribute media content that are accused of defamation (libel or slander), data breaches, breach of nondisclosure, invasion of privacy, and copyright/trademark infringement.
+Media liability coverage is a specialized form of professional liability insurance (also referred to as errors and omissions insurance, E&O insurance, or media perils coverage).
+This insurance policy protects individuals and businesses who create and distribute media content if they are accused of:

 - Marketing Agencies